backstage/backstage/plugins/techdocs-backend/README.md

 ## Extending techdocs-backend

-Currently the build process of techdocs-backend is split up in these three parts.
+Currently the build process of techdocs-backend is split up in these three stages.

 - Preparers
 - Generators